 The thyroid gland is the endocrine organ most commonly affected by a primary malignancy.
 Thyroid cancers are usually detected as nodules found during physical examinations or as incidental findings during imaging procedures (see the ARUP Consult Thyroid Nodules topic).
 If a malignancy is confirmed or suspected based on cytology, or if cytology is indeterminate, pre- and postoperative histologic examination and testing for molecular markers can be used to confirm the diagnosis, differentiate between thyroid cancer subtypes, inform prognosis, and guide treatment.
 If a familial syndrome is suspected, germline testing may be warranted.
-Laboratory tests (including thyroid stimulating hormone [TSH], thyroglobulin [Tg], and thyroglobulin antibody [TgAb] tests) are also used in thyroid cancer monitoring and surveillance.
+Laboratory tests for tumor markers (including thyroid stimulating hormone [TSH], thyroglobulin [Tg], and thyroglobulin antibody [TgAb]) are also used in thyroid cancer monitoring and surveillance.
 Medullary thyroid cancer (MTC) entails additional testing (see Testing for Medullary Thyroid Cancer).

 Quick Answers for Clinicians

 It is recommended that molecular testing be considered in addition to, rather than as a replacement for, cytologic evaluation.
 Molecular testing is recommended only if results will influence clinical decision-making and is generally not recommended in nodules that are clearly benign or clearly malignant based on cytologic evaluation.
 If cytology samples obtained via fine needle aspiration (FNA) are indeterminate, molecular testing may be useful to support tumor diagnosis, stratify risk for progression and recurrence, and guide therapeutic decision-making.
 For more information, see Molecular Markers.